Dragging a Tile

 Explore the mathematics behind grids.

 Pick one of the revealed starter grids.
-Random grids now live in the Level Editor.

 Core idea